 Also complain to your supervisor or your employer's human resources department; this can go a long way toward both putting a stop to the harassment in the short term and possibly preserving your legal rights to bring a suit in the future if conditions do not improve.

 Contact Our Sexual Harassment Attorneys Today

-If you have questions about sexual harassment or you think you are being discriminated against, speak with the legal professionals at the Bell Law Firm today.
+If you have questions about sexual harassment or you think you are being discriminated against, speak with the legal professionals at the Stewart Bell, PLLC today.

 We have a proven record of success and many years of legal experience.